sanchez-chris/api-store-node/README.md

 1. **Start the server**

     npm start
-    The server will start on the port specified in your environment variables or default to 3001.
+    The server will start on the port specified in your environment variables or default to 3000.

 2. **Make API requests**

     You can use tools like Postman or Insomnia to test the endpoints.

-    There are also docs available with Swagger at localhost:3001/api/v1/docs (not yet completed)
+    There are also docs available with Swagger at localhost:3000/api/v1/docs

 ## Contributing
 Contributions are welcome!
 Please follow these steps: